AndyObtiva/glimmer/README.markdown

 ```ruby
 require_relative '../app/my_application.rb'
 ```
-- (Optional) If you'd like to include an icon for your app (.icns format on the Mac), place it under `package/macosx` matching your application local directory name (e.g. 'MathBowling.icns' for MathBowling).
+- Include Icon (Optional): If you'd like to include an icon for your app (.icns format on the Mac), place it under `package/macosx` matching the humanized application local directory name (e.g. 'Math Bowling.icns' [containing space] for MathBowling or math_bowling).
 You may generate your Mac icon easily using tools like Image2Icon (http://www.img2icnsapp.com/) or manually using the Mac terminal command `iconutil` (iconutil guide: https://applehelpwriter.com/tag/iconutil/)
+- Include Version (Optional): Create a `VERSION` file in your application and fill it your app version on one line (e.g. `1.1.0`)
+- Include License (Optional): Create a `LICENSE.txt` file in your application and fill it up with your license (e.g. MIT).
+It will show up to people when installing your app.
+Note that, you may optionally also specify license type, but you'd have to do so manually via `-BlicenseType=MIT` shown in an [example below](#javapackager-extra-arguments).
-- (Optional) You may optionally add the following to `Rakefile` to configure extra arguments for javapackager: `Glimmer::Packager.javapackager_extra_args = "..."` (Useful to avoid re-entering extra arguments on every run of rake task.)
+- Extra args (Optional): You may optionally add the following to `Rakefile` to configure extra arguments for javapackager: `Glimmer::Packager.javapackager_extra_args = "..."` (Useful to avoid re-entering extra arguments on every run of rake task.).
+Read about them in [their section below](#javapackager-extra-arguments).

 Now, you can run the following rake command to package your app into a Mac DMG file (using both Warbler and javapackager):
 ```
 rake glimmer:package
 ```

 This will generate a JAR file under `./dist` directory, which is then used to generate a DMG file (and pkg/app) under `./packages/bundles`.
-Both will match your application local directory name (e.g. `MathBowling.jar` and `MathBowling-1.0.dmg` for `~/code/MathBowling`)
+JAR file name will match your application local directory name (e.g. `MathBowling.jar` for `~/code/MathBowling`) DMG file name will match the humanized local directory name + dash + application version (e.g. `Math Bowling-1.0.dmg` for `~/code/MathBowling` with version 1.0 or unspecified)

+THe rake task will automatically set "mac.CFBundleIdentifier" to ="org.#{project_name}.application.#{project_name}".
+You may override by configuring as an extra argument for javapackger (e.g. Glimmer::Package.javapackager_extra_args = " -Bmac.CFBundleIdentifier=org.andymaleh.application.MathBowling")

 ### Defaults